 It seems everyone has a Kobe Bryant story.
 Anecdotes that have touched the souls, spirits and hearts of countless people around the world.
 Men and women, boys and girls, comprised of various ethnicities, religions and political leanings, whether the interactions were momentary encounters, ongoing professional contact or deeply personal relations.

 What connects all of the narrators is the indelible impact Bryant left upon them.
-At the far too young age of 41, he perished this past Sunday in a helicopter accident in Calabasas, California, not far from Los Angeles, the city in which Bryant became a global icon, winning five NBA titles with the Lakers.
-Eight other precious lives were also lost in the crash, including Bryant’s angelic daughter Gianna, a 13-year-old budding basketball star.
+At the far too young age of 41, he perished Jan.
+26 in a helicopter accident in Calabasas, Ca., not far from Los Angeles, the city in which Bryant became a global icon, winning five NBA titles with the Lakers.
+Eight other precious lives were also lost in the crash, including that of Bryant’s angelic daughter Gianna, a 13-year-old budding basketball star.
 They were eerily heading to a basketball tournament in Thousand Oaks, California, where Gianna was scheduled to play.

 Bryant is survived by his wife Vanessa, daughters Natalia, 17, Bianka, 3, and Capri, 7 months, father Joe “Jellybean” Bryant and mother Pamela Bryant among other family members.
 Bryant’s love for and devotion to his family was attestable.
 He was often seen with Gianna at Lakers games, at once displaying palpable affection as a doting father and instructing her on the nuances of basketball as her coach with the Mamba Sports Academy, the program Bryant founded.